SimonBrazell/sunrise-sunset/README.md

 # Sunrise Startup / Sunset Shutdown

-Scripts that schedule a boot or an OS (Windows) shutdown at sunrise and sunset.
+Scripts that schedule a startup (WoL) or an OS (Windows) shutdown at sunrise and sunset.

 ## Use Case